wilberto-montoya-vertiv/documents/README.md

 Query Language allows the web client to hide the underlying storage query, with and standard way to retrieve data regardless of the way data is stored.

 There are many query languages that are widely used in Web development we will evaluate 6 more popularly:

-•	FIQL
+- FIQL
-•	RQL
-•	RDF
+- RDF
-•	OData
+- OData
-•	GData
+- GData
-•	GraphQL
+- GraphQL

 ### Feed Item Query Language - FIQL
 Developed by  Internet Engineering Task Force (IETF) Once of the oldest query languages(2007), IETF replaced this language with RQL but still supported by RQL as a grammar alternative.